-Monitoring with Prometheus & Grafana
+Monitoring with Grafana, Prometheus & Loki

 For the upcoming WTF-Model release on Steam, I decided I needed some form of observability and monitoring for my development infrastructure.